How to Have Multiple Businesses Under One LLC? (Explained)

 Pros and Cons

-- The main drawback here is that you have to file taxes using the same LLC for each business under its separate name.
+- You have to file taxes using the same LLC for each business under its separate name.
 This can be cumbersome, especially if you have a lot of different businesses.

 - The names also have to match up with your bank accounts and other financial records, which means it could be difficult to keep track of your finances.